River cooter

 The river cooter (Pseudemys concinna) is a species of freshwater turtle in the family Emydidae.
 The species is native to the central and eastern United States, but has been introduced into parts of California, Washington, and British Columbia.

 Geographic range

 Pseudemys concinna is found from Virginia south to central Georgia, west to eastern Texas, Oklahoma, and north to southern Indiana.
+There are also isolated populations found in West Virginia, eastern Kentucky, and north-central Tennessee.

 Habitat

-Pseudemys concinna is usually found in rivers with moderate current, as well as lakes and tidal marshes.
+Pseudemys concinna is usually found in shallow rivers with moderate to slow currents, as well as lakes, tidal marshes and riverine floodplains with heavy vegetation and abundant basking surfaces.

 Subspecies

 There are two subspecies which are recognized as being valid.